 22. Saint Anselme Park

 The Saint Anselme Park is fun for the whole family.
 Bring your bicycle to ride at the velodrome, or test your skills on the BMX track.
-This park has great trails to hike or run on, along with a playground and a picnic area where you can enjoy some quality family time.
+This park has great trails for hiking or running, along with a playground and a picnic area where you can enjoy some quality family time.

 23. Kouchibougac National Park